 It seems like our electrical grid is getting vulnerable with all the frequent power outages you see on the news these days.

-Don’t be left without hot water and invest in one of these backup systems.
+Either way, don’t be left without hot water and invest in either a battery backup or a generator.